Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Model

 \paragraph{Input Processing} The quantum layer's output is reshaped into a sequence format to match the LSTM's expected input $x_t$.

-\paragraph{LSTM Processing} At each time step $t$, the LSTM layer updates its internal memory using the input $x_t$ and the previous hidden and cell states ($h_{t-1}$, $c_{t-1}$).
-As illustrated in Figure~\ref{fig:combined_qlstm_lstm} (b), this process involves three gates, the forget gate $f_t$, input gate $i_t$, and output gate $o_t$, along with a candidate cell state $\tilde{c}_t$.
-The gate activations are computed as follows:
+\paragraph{LSTM Processing} At each time step $t$, the LSTM layer updates its internal memory using input $x_t$ and the previous hidden and cell states ($h_{t-1}$, $c_{t-1}$).
+As illustrated in Figure~\ref{fig:combined_qlstm_lstm} (b), this process involves three gates, the forget gate $f_t$, the input gate $i_t$, and the output gate $o_t$, along with a candidate cell state $\tilde{c}_t$.
+Gate activations are computed as follows:

 where, $\sigma(\cdot)$ is the sigmoid activation function, $\tanh(\cdot)$ is the hyperbolic tangent activation function, $x_t$ is the current input vector, $h_{t-1}$ and $c_{t-1}$ are the hidden and cell states from the previous time step, $i_t$, $f_t$, and $o_t$ are the input, forget, and output gate activations, respectively, $\tilde{c}_t$ is the candidate cell state, $W_{x\ast}$ and $W_{h\ast}$ are the learnable weight matrices, and $b_\ast$ are the bias vectors for each gate.